drj11/talk-awk/README.md

 ## Numbers

-awk has numbers and numeric expressions.
+`awk` has numbers and numeric expressions.
 In a pattern a numeric expression that evaluates to 0 does not match, and any other value matches. `NR` is a special variable that stores the number of records processed so far (including the current one);
-`NF` stores the number of fields in the current record.

     awk 'NR > 1' infile